GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Subspace methods such as #acr("MUSIC") @schmidt_multiple_1986 and #acr("ESPRIT") @roy_esprit-estimation_1989 rely on the decomposition of the microphone covariance matrix to estimate signal and noise subspaces.
 #acr("MUSIC"), in particular, identifies source directions by projecting steering vectors onto the noise subspace and detecting peaks in the resulting pseudo-spectrum.
-These methods are computationally intensive and sensitive to reverberation, but they provide high localization accuracy under controlled conditions.
+These methods are computationally intensive and can be sensitive to reverberation, but they provide high localization accuracy under controlled conditions.

 Probabilistic methods model the spatial distribution of sound sources using generative frameworks like #acrpl("GMM") @flam_gaussian_2011 @bross_multiple_2021.
 These approaches combine statistical inference with signal sparsity in the time-frequency domain, providing robust #acr("SSL") performance in scenarios with multiple sources.